 TRANSPLANT AWARENESS CONTINUES WITH NEW PROJECT

-One Voice Blackburn have received a grant from NHS Blood and Transplant to continue their work into raising awareness of the need for transplants in the South Asian heritage communities.
-The project entitled ‘Let’s Talk About Organ Donation will feature a series of videos with members of the community talking about their own personal vies on the subject.
-It is due to be launched in February 2019.
+One Voice Blackburn has received a grant from NHS Blood and Transplant to continue their work into raising awareness of the need for transplants in the South Asian heritage communities.
+The project entitled ‘Let’s Talk About Organ Donation features a series of videos with members of the community talking about their own personal views on the subject.
+Read more…

 AWARD WINNING VIDEO AIMS ORGAN DONOR AWARENESS